BuildMyEvent/.github/profile/README.md

 ## 🌟 Key Features

+-**NFT Ticketing**: Each ticket is minted as an NFT, ensuring authenticity, security, and traceable ownership for your attendees.
 - **No-Code**: Build and launch event pages without coding skills.
 - **API for Developers**: Developers can use our API to integrate NFT ticketing and blockchain features into existing platforms, leveraging Web3 technologies.
 - **White-Label**: Customize your page and host it on your domain.